nbibler/sha_header/README.md

 ## Compatibility

-The SHAHeader gem is Ruby 1.8.7, 1.9.2, 1.9.3, and 2.0.0 compatible and it is compatible with Rails 3.x.
+The SHAHeader gem is compatible with:

+* Ruby 2.1 through 2.4, and
+* Rails 3.2 through 5.0.

 ## Installation

-In Rails 3, modify your `Gemfile` to add the following line:
+In Rails, modify your `Gemfile` to add the following line:

-    gem 'sha_header'
+    gem 'sha_header', '~> 1.0'

 That's it.
 It is distributed with a `Railtie` to instruct Rails on how to set it up, so no other coding is required.